 Edit a chart on iPhone and iPad

-To edit the data you’re using in your Numbers chart, select the chart and tap the Format icon at the top.
+To edit the data you’re using in your Numbers chart, select the chart and tap the Format icon (paintbrush icon) at the top.

 - Choose Edit Series to make changes to each individual series of data.

-- Choose Edit References to remove or add data to the chart.
+- Select Edit References to remove or add data to the chart.

 If you think your sheet could benefit from a graph or chart in Numbers, give it a try!
 You can use a basic chart or one that’s spruced up with cool colors and fancy font.
 It’s all up to you!